可替代绩效评估

 Net working capital (NWC)

-"Net working capital" is the difference between the GF Corporation's current assets and current liabilities.
+"Net working capital" is the difference between current assets and current liabilities.
 It is defined as:

 + Inventories